-- 10 min: Presentation 2 - Bridging the gap between vocational rehabilitation and insurance medicine with the results of performance-based measures and self-perceived work capacity (Oesch/Riese)
+- 10 min: Presentation 2 - Bridging the gap between vocational rehabilitation and insurance medicine with the results of performance-based measures (Oesch)

-- 10 min: Presentation 3 - Impact of performance-based measures (FCE) on patient-reported functional ability in vocational rehabilitation (Schindel)
+- 10 min: Presentation 3 - Impact of performance-based measures (FCE) on Patient-Reported Functional Ability in vocational rehabilitation (Schindl)

-- 10 min: Presentation 4 - Interpreting performance-based measures: assessor training and effort determination and overt pain behavior (Trippolini/Oesch)
+- 10 min: Presentation 4 - Interpreting performance-based measures: assessor training and effort determination (Trippolini)

-- Identifying gaps in research and discussing the potential of novel research to improve the interpretation and use of performance-based measures in IM and VR
+- Identifying gaps in knowledge that could be answered to improve the interpretation and use of performance-based measures in IM

 - Summarize the survey findings, discussion, and learning outcomes from the workshop in a manuscript for submission to a peer-reviewed scientific journal

-Audience: Congress delegates with an interest in understanding the value of performance-based measures in IM and VR.
+Congress delegates with an interest in understanding the value of performance-based measures in IM.
 All participants should be willing and able to think and discuss beyond the commonly used approaches.
 Participants using 2 sequential words ‘Yes, but …’ should not attend this workshop.
 Those that use the words ‘Yes, and …’ are absolutely welcome to attend and contribute to this WS.